Faraj11/Faraj11.github.io/index.md

 ### [GitHub Profile](https://github.com/Faraj11)

+- [Zen Agent:](https://github.com/josephHelfenbein/zen-agent) Collaborated in a team of 4 to develop an agentic AI mindfulness tool that processes facial and behavioral data in real time using Python, LangGraph, and WebRTC, leveraging a trained ML model to generate stress-level insights.
+(Winner of the AI/Machine Learning Track at CTP Hacks 2025)
-- [Football Performance Analytics:](https://github.com/Faraj11/FinalProject3120) Developed a Python application using OOP and APIs to analyze football performance data and create visualizations that reveal key team and player trends.
+- [Football Performance Analytics:](https://github.com/Faraj11/FinalProject3120) Engineered a Python-based application leveraging OOP to fetch, process, and visualize football/soccer data from external APIs, enabling identification of key team + player trends and supporting data-driven decision-making.

 ---

 ## Experience

+- NBCUniversal — Incoming Data Analyst Intern (Sep 2025-May 2026)

-- CUNY Asian American/Asian Research Institute — Innovator Fellow (February 2025-Present)
+- CUNY Asian American/Asian Research Institute — Innovator Fellow (Feb-Sep 2025)
-  - Selected as 1 of 6 fellows to train in emerging technologies, hone leadership skills, gain mentorship, and collaborate with Asian American communities to create innovative tech-based solutions addressing critical needs.
-  - Leading a team of 3 to develop a prototype Tableau dashboard for a centralized healthcare assistance hub providing immigrants language + technological assistance and matching volunteers with patients needing help during medical visits.
+  - Leading a team of 3 to develop a Tableau dashboard for a centralized healthcare assistance hub providing immigrants language + technological assistance and informing patients of clinics located in NYC that speak their language.

-- Pfizer — Data Analyst Intern (June-August 2025)
+- Pfizer — Data Analyst Intern (Jun-Aug 2025)
-  - Responsible for designing a dynamic Power BI dashboard analyzing HR data to uncover insights and trends in colleague performance, leadership effectiveness, and evaluation metrics across 80,000+ employees globally.
+  - Designed a dynamic Power BI dashboard analyzing HR data to uncover performance and leadership metrics across 80K+ employees globally.
-  - Executed 100+ test cases for the development of multiple internal generative AI chatbots, validating response accuracy, mitigating bias, and enforcing regulatory compliance through restriction protocols.
+  - Executed 100+ test cases for multiple internal generative AI chatbots, validating response accuracy, mitigating bias, and enforcing regulatory compliance through restriction protocols.
   - Collaborated with the Global PX Solutions team to run approximately 250 tests (UAT, regression, production, checkout, debugging, etc) for 2 web applications, supporting agile development cycles and ensuring software enhancements.

-- MTA — Technology Analyst Intern (January 2025)
+- MTA — Technology Analyst Intern (Jan 2025)
   - Developed a prototype solution to digitize and automate the MTA’s payroll system using Power Automate, SharePoint, and Excel, estimated to reduce manual payroll processing time by 50%.
   - Designed a Power BI dashboard, merging payroll data into a centralized platform that enhanced trend visualization, improved accessibility, and increased efficiency for 50+ interns & managers.

-- NYC Office of the Chief Medical Examiner — IT Intern (July-August 2024)
+- NYC Office of the Chief Medical Examiner — IT Intern (Jul-Aug 2024)
-  - Conducted testing on 20 new features added to the agency’s staging site to validate data accuracy, facilitating smooth integration and better user experience for the agency’s 1000+ employees.
+  - Conducted testing on 20 new features added to the agency’s staging site to validate data accuracy, facilitating smooth integration and better user experience for the agency’s 1K+ employees.
-  - Resolved more than 50 IT issues by analyzing support tickets and providing data-driven solutions, demonstrated by a 20% improvement in technology infrastructure performance

-- Mobalytics — Market Research & Analytics Extern (April-May 2024)
+- Mobalytics — Market Research & Analytics Extern (Apr-May 2024)
   - Conducted in-depth market research on 2 mobile games with a combined 600 million users, analyzing player psychology to develop effective marketing strategies that enhance engagement.
-  - Transformed research into a presentation pitch that identified 3 key takeaways from the analyzed games and proposed 3 recommendations to Mobalytics for market expansion opportunities.

-- Teach For America — Cybersecurity Intern (July-August 2023)
+- Teach For America — Cybersecurity Intern (Jul-Aug 2023)
-  - Updated/published 10 process documentations, including runbooks and Incident Response Plans, ensuring compliance with security standards, and reducing incident response times by 20%.
-  - Independently conducted a companywide phishing drill involving 5000+ employees, leading to a 25% decrease in click rate after implementing employee training shaped by the drills findings.
+  - Independently conducted a company-wide phishing drill involving 5K+ employees, leading to a 25% decrease in click rate after implementing employee training shaped by the drill's findings.

 ---